michaelpanik/aoc_2024/README.md

 ##O#####o##
      ||
 ```
+## Day 3
+Today was a lot easier!
+I think I've finally gotten good at regex - did the whole thing without going to regexr.com haha.
+Solution seems pretty nice and clever, and I solved both sections pretty fast - maybe 10 minutes or so.
+I also had the right answer on the first try both times - small victories!

+One thing with my tooling, this week used some styling to highlight which section was valid and which wasn't.
+I'm just scraping in the pure text so I have no way to see that.
+Not sure how to get around it but it sucked having to go back to the page and re-read the prompt.
+That definitely cost me some time.

 ## Day 2
 Now I'm remembering why this is so hard.
 Took me several tries to handle the first one.
 I think my final solution for part 1 kind of sucks, but I'm not worried about it - i got it right.
 I'll save the clever-ness for later.
 It's not stupid if it works.